 There are other parameters to consider: What’s the material’s expiry date (we should cut X material before Y), what’s the fastest way to the cut parts, how can we avoid redundant machine setups, and will it be more efficient to first cut parts from group B and only then from group A (even though geometrically it might make more sense to start with A), simply because we have an available station that is ready to work on these parts now?
 Which part is needed ahead of others…we must now cut too many parts before it’s relevant.

 And so on.
 So many contextual parameters, so many open optimization questions, all related to what seemed like a relatively simple process.

-I hope you can now see the differences between having a data system that includes fancy reports and dashboards, and a system that is based on AI algorithms.
-AI systems should be smarter than you in a way that allows them to help you navigate through multiple complicated factory floor processes, optimizing your decision making, giving you recommendations and actionable insights in real-time, every time.
+I hope you can now clearly see the differences between having a data system that includes fancy reports and dashboards, and a system that is based on AI algorithms.
+AI systems should be smarter than you in a way that allows them to help you navigate through multiple complicated factory floor processes, optimizing your decision making and giving you recommendations and actionable insights in real-time, every time.